simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Other images represent the mandala of Shambhala.
 The King of Shambhala is represented seated in front of one of his palace towers.
 The palace, a large structure in Sino-Tibetan style, is surrounded by a circle of high snowy mountains, for it is said in the Shambhda lam-yig or "Itinerary of Shambhala" that the Realm of Shambhala is situated in a mountain region sheltered on every side by high snowy ranges.

 In the upper corner of such paintings we see the representation of Pal-den ye-she, the third Tashi Lama, holding the monastic bowl and the one-headed form of the yi-dam of Kalacakra (Tib. dPal-dus-kyi ’khor-lo yab-yum).
 Very often the yi-dam is represented with four heads and twelve or twenty-four arms.
-The color of his body is invariably blue; his shahfi or yum is dark orange-yellow or sometimes red.
+The color of his body is invariably blue; his *shakti* or *yum* is dark orange-yellow or sometimes red.
 The yidam of Kalacakra is frequently represented as a bodhisattva.
 When represented as such he wears the bodhisattva attire and holds in his folded hands the Wheel of Law or Dharmacakra.
 In this form the color of his body is yellow ochre.
 The yi-dam of Kalacakra has been frequently misrepresented in western literature on the subject as a god Kalacakra.
 In reality the yi-dam of Kalacakra symbolizes the mystic force of the system and is never considered to be a divine being.

 In the Temple of Astrology in Urga, the lama students are first trained in astronomy and astrology and then initiated into the secrets of